AkramAls/AWS_MLEud/OperationalMLOps/README.md

 ![Screenshot 2024-10-20 at 00-42-37 Dashboard IAM Global](https://github.com/user-attachments/assets/790d7054-d97c-4601-9cbf-ac604ea10407)
 ![Screenshot 2024-10-20 at 00-31-03 Roles IAM Global](https://github.com/user-attachments/assets/83f16221-82fa-4dd4-8124-08e252dc2c80)

+The SageMakerFullAccess policy was the simplest choice, but can pose security risks.
+It is advisable to carefully consider the level of access required for every specific use case, but it will be enough for this project.

 Policy added for ```oneinstance``` Lambda Function:
 ![Screenshot 2024-10-20 at 00-30-48 oneinstance-role-tahuisce IAM Global](https://github.com/user-attachments/assets/fb0bc612-bf31-4336-b661-183f4fe50708)